V School

 No-code solutions bought time for a complex transformation

-Rather than waiting for a perfect solution, I took a two-pronged approach.
+Rather than waiting for a the perfect solution to be built, I took a two-pronged approach.
 First, I implemented immediate improvements using Notion, our existing documentation tool.
 This no-code solution helped us quickly:

 • Standardize program pages across courses